The MITRE ATT&CK framework is a collection of hacker goals and techniques. The MITRE Corporation developed and maintains this database of knowledge.

 What steps must your adversary take to achieve hacking goals?
 These actions are techniques.

 In the MITRE ATT&CK matrix, techniques are grouped using the same methodology that governs tactics.
-That means two sets exist: one for enterprise environments and one for mobile environments
+That means two sets exist: one for enterprise environmentsopens in a new tab and one for mobile environmentsopens in a new tab.

 Dig into this data, and you'll understand just what your attacker plans to do, along with the tools and technology required to get the job done.